OTE - Oregon Travel Experience

 Baker Black Locust

 James and Elizabeth Baker were among the first Oregon Trail emigrants to settle in Eastern Oregon.
-They traveled from Iowa in 1862 and were one of the original five families to settle in what is now the City of La Grande.
+They traveled from Iowa in 1862 and were one of the original five families to settle in what is now the city of La Grande.
+Most of La Grande was treeless prairie when they arrived.
+James Baker was known as a horticulturalist and planted many of the first trees in the community.
+Elizabeth …

 Read More